Facts,Tips And Trivia (And A Few Bad Jokes)

 Paint vs. Pintos

-Paint Horse is a breed, pinto is a color pattern that can occur in many different breeds such as Saddlebreds, Half-Arabians, Miniature Horses and non-pure bred.
-Paints are horses of Quarter Horse lineage that are pinto in color.
-The American Paint Horse is a breed based on color and lineage (although there are solid color Paints call crop outs).
+All paints are pintos, but not all pintos are paints (well almost).
+Paint Horse is a breed (APHA), pinto is a color pattern that can occur in many different breeds such as Saddlebreds, Half-Arabians, Miniature Horses and non-pure bred.
+Paints are horses of Quarter Horse and Thoroughbred lineage that are pinto in color.
+The American Paint Horse is a breed based on color and lineage (although there are solid color Paints called crop outs).

 Pinto can be registered as a color breed, regardless of lineage.

-There are two different general pinto/paint color patterns:
+There are two, that are the most common, pinto/paint color patterns:

 1) The tobiano appears to be white with large spots of color.